aws-samples/aws-robomaker-jetbot-ros/README.md

 ### Robo4Kids - Control your robot with blockly

-here you will be able to control de jetbot movement through some blockly code in your computer.
+You will be able to control de jetbot movement through some blockly code in your computer.

 #### 1. In order to perform some operations for this workshop, it is necessary to assign an IAM machine role to your Cloud9 environment.